-- 100. Plaintiffs purchased Junior Preferred Stock before the Sweep Amendment.
-Thus, at the time of the Sweep Amendment, they had vested property rights in the economic value of their Junior Preferred Stock, including the equity and market value of the Junior Preferred Stock, and the expectation of future dividend payments. - 101.
-In addition, Plaintiffs had vested contractual property rights in the Junior Preferred Stock.
+- 108. Plaintiffs had property rights in the economic value of their shares of stock in the Companies, including the equity and market value of their shares, and the expectation of future dividend payments.
+In addition, Plaintiffs had contractual property rights in their shares. - 109.
 The Certificate of Designation for each series of Junior Preferred Stock issued by the Companies grants the holders rights to non-cumulative dividends to be declared at the discretion of the applicable Company's board of directors.
 For example, the Certificate of Designation for Fannie Mae's Series O Junior Preferred Stock provides: